 • Recurrent syncope, especially without injury, should prompt consideration of a psychogenic pseudosyncope and possibly psychiatric referral.

-High-risk patients with syncope require acute hospitalization and urgent, intensive evaluation (111).
-Features which warrant such evaluation include severe cardiovascular or structural heart disease (eg heart failure, low ventricular ejection fraction, previous myocardial infarction), a family history of sudden cardiac death, palpitations at the time of syncope, abnormal ECG findings suggesting arrhythmic syncope (see below), or severe comorbidities (eg, severe anemia or electrolyte abnormalities, particularly hypo- and hyperkalemia) (111; 96;28).
+High-risk patients with syncope require acute hospitalization and urgent, intensive evaluation (150).
+Features that warrant such evaluation include severe cardiovascular or structural heart disease (eg, heart failure, low ventricular ejection fraction, previous myocardial infarction), a family history of sudden cardiac death, palpitations at the time of syncope, abnormal ECG findings suggesting arrhythmic syncope (see below), or severe comorbidities (eg, severe anemia or electrolyte abnormalities, particularly hypo- and hyperkalemia) (150; 130; 37).

 Reflex syncope.
-Treatment of reflex syncope is generally conservative and consists of reassurance, patient education and instruction in reasonable precautions, avoidance of triggers, isometric counter-pressure maneuvers, and modification or discontinuation of hypotensive drug regimens if possible (Mehlsen 2008; 62; 66; 96;28).
+Treatment of reflex syncope is generally conservative and consists of reassurance, patient education and instruction in reasonable precautions, avoidance of triggers, isometric counter-pressure maneuvers, and modification or discontinuation of hypotensive drug regimens if possible (79; 82; 130; 37).

-Fludrocortisone can improve venous volume and may reduce syncopal recurrences in young patients with low-normal blood pressures and without comorbidities (117;28).
-Alpha adrenergic agonists such as midodrine may help patients with the orthostatic form of vasovagal syncope (117;28).
-Beta blocking drugs are not indicated; beta blockers had previously been thought to decrease the degree of ventricular mechanoreceptor activation, which might lessen the frequency or severity of reflex syncope, but they were found to be ineffective in randomized double-blind controlled trials in patients with vasovagal syncope.
+Fludrocortisone can improve venous volume and may reduce syncopal recurrences in young patients with low-normal blood pressures and without comorbidities (161; 37).
+Alpha adrenergic agonists, such as midodrine, may help patients with the orthostatic form of vasovagal syncope (161; 37; 139; 85), and it appears (based on uncontrolled retrospective assessment) that midodrine is effective and safe in adolescents with recurrent vasovagal syncope (19).
+Beta-blocking drugs are not indicated; beta-blockers had previously been thought to decrease the degree of ventricular mechanoreceptor activation, which might lessen the frequency or severity of reflex syncope, but they were found to be ineffective in randomized double-blind controlled trials in patients with vasovagal syncope.

-Based on the 2017 ACC/AHA/HRS Guideline for the Evaluation and Management of Patients with Syncope from the American College of Cardiology, the American Heart Association Task Force on Clinical Practice Guidelines, and the Heart Rhythm Society, available evidence does not support the use of pacing for reflex-mediated syncope beyond patients with recurrent vasovagal syncope and asystole documented by implantable loop recorder (113; 114).
-However, for patients with cardioinhibitory vasovagal syncope aged at least 40 years, with a high burden of syncope (greater than or equal to 5 episodes, greater than or equal to 2 episodes in the past year) and a cardioinhibitory head-up tilt test (bradycardia less than 40 beats/min for 10 seconds or asystole greater than 3 seconds), dual-chamber pacing with closed loop stimulation significantly reduced syncope burden and time to first recurrence by 7-fold (19; 18).
+Based on the 2017 ACC/AHA/HRS Guideline for the Evaluation and Management of Patients with Syncope from the American College of Cardiology, the American Heart Association Task Force on Clinical Practice Guidelines, and the Heart Rhythm Society, available evidence does not support the use of pacing for reflex-mediated syncope beyond patients with recurrent vasovagal syncope and asystole documented by implantable loop recorder (156; 157).
+However, for patients with cardioinhibitory vasovagal syncope aged at least 40 years, with a high burden of syncope (greater than or equal to five episodes, greater than or equal to two episodes in the past year) and a cardioinhibitory head-up tilt test (bradycardia less than 40 beats/min for 10 seconds or asystole greater than 3 seconds), dual-chamber pacing with closed-loop stimulation significantly reduced syncope burden and time to first recurrence by 7-fold (24; 23; 97).

-The Task Force for the Diagnosis and Management of Syncope of the European Society of Cardiology now promotes a broader use of pacing for reflex syncope, noting that the recurrent unpredictable events may be disabling (28).
-These guidelines now recommend consideration of dual-chamber cardiac pacing to reduce recurrence of reflex syncope when the correlation between symptoms and ECG is established in patients 40 years of age or older who have appropriate clinical features (ie, documentation, by means of an implanted loop recorder, of spontaneous syncope with at least 3 seconds of asystole, or at least 6 seconds of asystole without syncope due to sinus arrest, AV block, or a combination of the 2) (28).
-These guidelines also now recommend consideration of dual-chamber cardiac pacing to reduce syncopal recurrences in patients affected by dominant cardioinhibitory carotid sinus syndrome with recurrent, frequent, unpredictable syncope (28).
-The evidence is much less clear for tilt-induced vasovagal syncope with divergent opinions among investigators for patients with cardioinhibitory responses, but pacing was clearly ineffective in patients without an asystolic tilt response (28).
-Thus, a strong consensus pacing is not indicated in patients without a documented cardioinhibitory reflex, such as patients with noncardioinhibitory tilt-positive responses (28).
+The Task Force for the Diagnosis and Management of Syncope of the European Society of Cardiology now promotes a broader use of pacing for reflex syncope, noting that the recurrent unpredictable events may be disabling (37).
+These guidelines now recommend consideration of dual-chamber cardiac pacing to reduce recurrence of reflex syncope when the correlation between symptoms and ECG is established in patients 40 years of age or older who have appropriate clinical features (ie, documentation, by means of an implanted loop recorder, of spontaneous syncope with at least 3 seconds of asystole, or at least 6 seconds of asystole without syncope due to sinus arrest, AV block, or a combination of the 2) (37).
+These guidelines also now recommend consideration of dual-chamber cardiac pacing to reduce syncopal recurrences in patients affected by dominant cardioinhibitory carotid sinus syndrome with recurrent, frequent, unpredictable syncope (37).
+The evidence is much less clear for tilt-induced vasovagal syncope with divergent opinions among investigators for patients with cardioinhibitory responses, but pacing was clearly ineffective in patients without an asystolic tilt response (37).
+Thus, a strong consensus exists that pacing is not indicated in patients without a documented cardioinhibitory reflex, such as patients with noncardioinhibitory tilt-positive responses (37).

-Fludrocortisone (0.05 to 0.3 mg once daily) can stimulate renal sodium retention and expand fluid volume and may reduce syncopal recurrences in young patients with low normal blood pressures and without comorbidities (117;28).
-Alpha adrenergic agonists, such as midodrine, may also help patients with postural syncope and the orthostatic form of vasovagal syncope (117;28), but this may be complicated by problematic nocturnal hypertension.
+Fludrocortisone (0.05 to 0.3 mg once daily) can stimulate renal sodium retention and expand fluid volume and may reduce syncopal recurrences in young patients with low normal blood pressures and without comorbidities (161; 37).
+Alpha-adrenergic agonists, such as midodrine, may also help patients with postural syncope and the orthostatic form of vasovagal syncope (161; 37), but this may be complicated by problematic nocturnal hypertension.

 Cardiac syncope.
 Cardiac syncope treatment is varied depending on exact diagnosis.
 Dysrhythmias secondary to myocardial ischemia may respond to endovascular procedures and coronary artery bypass.

-Cardiac pacing is indicated for selected patients with syncope due to intrinsic cardiac sinus node dysfunction: (1) with sinus node dysfunction (sick sinus syndrome) and an established relationship between sinus bradycardia and syncope; (2) with intrinsic second and third degree heart block (persistent AV block, paroxysmal AV block (narrow QRS and bundle branch block), or with atrial fibrillation with a slow heart rate); and (3) with bifascicular bundle branch block with documentation of paroxysmal AV block during prolonged ECG monitoring with an implanted loop recorder or with a with a positive electrophysiologic study (57;28).
+Cardiac pacing is indicated for selected patients with syncope due to intrinsic cardiac sinus node dysfunction: (1) with sinus node dysfunction (sick sinus syndrome) and an established relationship between sinus bradycardia and syncope; (2) with intrinsic second and third-degree heart block (persistent AV block, paroxysmal AV block (narrow QRS and bundle branch block), or with atrial fibrillation with a slow heart rate); and (3) with bifascicular bundle branch block with documentation of paroxysmal AV block during prolonged ECG monitoring with an implanted loop recorder or with a positive electrophysiologic study (72; 37).

 Catheter ablation is indicated in patients with syncope due to supraventricular tachycardia or ventricular tachycardia to prevent syncope recurrence.